orendaniel/parus-manual/README.md

 # LICENSE

-Only the manual is licensed, the examples are not licensed.
+Only the manual is licensed, the examples are public domain licensed.